cuzzlor/HttpTestExtensions/README.md

 }
 ```

-You might set up the `WebApp1Client` in web app 2 (with endpoint, authorization, retry policy configuration etc):
+`WebApp1Client` is set up in web app 2 (normally with configuration for the endpoint, authorization, retry policy etc):

 ```cs
 services.AddHttpClient<IWebApp1Client, WebApp1Client>(client =>
                 client.BaseAddress = new Uri(Configuration["Urls:WebApp1"])));
 ```

-To make this work in integration tests, spinning up two TestHosts, you can supply `HttpClient`s from TestHost #1 to TestHost #2 in your `WebApplicationFactory.ConfigureWebHost` method.
+To make this work in an integration test spinning up two TestHosts, you can supply TestHost #1 with `HttpClient`s from TestHost #2:

 ```cs
 builder.ConfigureServices(services =>